kaunel85/ong-bylaws/Appendix_D_values_based_recruitment.md

 - Is there a hobby or pursuit that really excites this person?
 - Is there something braggable about them?

-## Friendship
+## Charismatic

 #### Key Questions
-- Did they feel like a good personality fit?
-- Were they enjoyable to be with?
+-  Do they talk to Brothers openly?
+- Do they talk with other PNMs?

-## Sound Learning
+## Academic

 #### Key Questions
 - Do they show an interst in their studies or other intellectual pursuits?
-- Do they generally appear to appreciate intellectual conversation?

-## Rectitude
+## Honest

 #### Key Questions
+- Are they open about themselves?
 - Do they exibit good moral character?
 - No red flag issues?